New ecommerce leads often ask us “How much does Woocommerce cost?”

 For example, three of their key additional plugins are as follows;

 - Subscriptions: This plugin allows you to create subscription products on your Woocommerce website.
 A subscription product allows you to charge customers on a reoccuring basis.
 As an example, think Birchbox.
-Our client The Shire Bakery uses this plugin for her Sprinkle Club box.
+The Shire Bakery uses this plugin for her Sprinkle Club box.